 Mr. b-A: What is the honor that has brought you to my house this fine evening?

 Mr. b-D: Sir, we have come so that we may discuss a Ketubah between your beautiful daughter and my son, Joshua.
 Mr. ben-Shimon is an excellent scribe, as I am sure that you are aware.
 Mr. ben-Yitsaq is a witness who has even witnessed the transcription of the kohanim in the temple.
-And Mr. ben-Sha’ul is a witness whose reputation is beyond reproach in both the civil and ecclesiastical circles.
+And Mr. ben-Sha’ul is a witness whose reputation is beyond reproach in both the civil and priestly circles.

 Mr. b-A: (He stands and bows to each one in recognition of their reputation.)
 Gentlemen, we are most humbled by your presence in our meager cottage.
 I pray that you will be blessed by the things that you hear and attest to this evening.
 But a fortnight ago, Mr. ben-David and his son Joshua came to us and presented us with a preliminary proposition for us to consider.
 It was, with all humility, a great honor upon this house.
 Mr. ben-Shimon, Mr. ben-Yitsaq and Mr. ben-Sha’ul, your reputation proceeds you and so doing brings honor unto our house.
 As I am sure that you are aware at this time, young Yehoshua ben-David has favored us with his proposal of marriage to our daughter, Dinah.
 Young Yehoshua, as in the footsteps of his father, has a sterling reputation in the community, is skilled in the Torah, and is a young man spoken highly of in the gates of our community.
 The house of ben-Abraham will consider, with great favor, any petition brought before us this day.
 (Mr. b-A bows once again and takes his seat.)